raychungno1/DataStructs/README.md

 The Linked List is represented by a pointer that points the the first node of the list.
 Stack & Queue behavior can also be modeled using these Linked List implementation.

 ---
-ndex of 0 is: 1
-        Index of 5 is: 5
-        Index of 9 is: 9
-        Index of 10 is: -1

 This implementation includes the following methods:

 <table style="width:100%">